ncsa/Genomics_EpiQuant/media/notes/GenotypeFileFormats.md

      0 0   ->   NA   ,  NA

 Note: We want to use the equivalent of PLINK's recodeA, because it omits the SNP_HET info.
-Note: when an allele that is both non-major and non-minor is invovled, the corresponding value is NULL.
+Note: When an allele that is both non-major and non-minor is invovled, the corresponding value is NULL.
 ```